 Published: January 07, 2014 | Comments (1)

 Chat may be popular, but doing it right isn’t easy.
 Writing high-quality chat is a lot harder than it looks.
 (There’s way more to chat than typing fast and pushing links!)
-Whether you’re planning to start chatting with customers this year or your team is chatting already, be sure your customer service agents have these solid, chat-specific writing skills.
+Here are some tips to ensure be your customer service agents have these solid, chat-specific writing skills:

 I strongly believe chat agents should have access to a library of high-quality prewritten content (templates) and that they should use templates to answer customers’ questions.
 But customers don’t respond well to canned chats, so agents need to be able to switch from template to free text, as needed.